Subra Suresh: National Science Foundation

 The Innovation Corps (I-Corps) program which Suresh designed and created in 2012 while serving as NSF Director is now regarded as one of the most impactful initiatives for translating scientific discoveries into commercial practice.

 It has been replicated by the National Institutes of Health and Dept of Energy, and by institutions abroad.
 According to the NSF biennial report released in June 2023, I-Corps has led to the creation of about 1,700 start-ups raising more than $4 billion in external funding in the US since 2012.

 In response to an invitation from the White House Office of Science and Technology Policy, Suresh established and chaired a Global Summit on Scientific Merit Review at NSF in May 2012.
 This Summit included the participation, for the first time, of the heads of leading science funding agencies from nearly 50 countries.
 Summit participants endorsed a Statement of Principles of Scientific Merit Review to serve as a basis for potential multilateral collaborations in the future, and launched a virtual entity, the Global Research Council (GRC), to co-ordinate practices and enhance international scientific collaboration between developed and developing countries.
-The Global Research Council (GRC) which he founded and chaired in 2012 has now become a key annual forum for interacons among major research funding agency heads from about 50 countries.
+The Global Research Council (GRC) which he founded and chaired in 2012 has now become a key annual forum for interactions among major research funding agency heads from about 50 countries.

 In an editorial in Science magazine, Suresh stated, "Good science anywhere is good for science everywhere".

 Commenting on Suresh's departure from NSF in 2013, President Obama stated, "We have been very fortunate to have Subra Suresh guiding the National Science Foundation for the last two years.
 He has shown himself to be a consummate scientist and engineer – beholden to evidence and committed to upholding the highest scientific standards.
 He has also done his part to make sure the American people benefit from advances in technology, and opened up more opportunities for women, minorities, and other underrepresented groups.
 I am grateful for his service."